hiveofskree/tgstation/skree/README.md

 ### tgstation.dme versus skree.dme

 Do not alter the tgstation.dme file.
-All additions and removals should be to the sunsetstation.dme file.
+All additions and removals should be to the skree.dme file.
 Do not manually add files to the dme!
 Check the file's box in the Dream Maker program.
 The Dream Maker does not always use alphabetical order, and manually adding a file can cause it to reorder.
 This means that down the line, many PRs will contain this reorder when it could have been avoided in the first place.

 ### Icons, code, and sounds